Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Numerical experiments

 We organize the DNNs based on the ISTA (DNN-ISTA), introduced in Fig. \ref{fig:dataflow_ITA_RNN_BIGPIC} and the FISTA (DNN-FISTA) in Fig. \ref{fig:dataflow_FISTA_DNN_BIGPIC} with varying the number of layers $l$ from 10 to 50.
 Remark that the FISTA with the initial parameter $w_3^{(t)}=1$ is the same as the ISTA, and the DNNs based on ISTA or FISTA is the relaxation of the DNN based ISPA.
 For training the DNNs based on ISTA and FISTA, we calculate the loss value in \eqref{eq:training} and train the training parameters $w_1^{(t)}$, $w_2^{(t)}$, and $w_3^{(t)}$ via back-propagation in the DNNs having the simple shrinkage-threshold operator.
 With $t$ layers (correspondingly number of iterations in the ISTA), the average Normalized Mean Square Error (NMSE), denoted by $NMSE_t$, is calculated as follows:

 where $r$ is the total number of data points in test dataset, and $\bK^{i}$ is the $i$-th feedback matrix corresponding to the $i$-th data point.
 In order to compare the performance of the DNNs with different layers to the ISTA, we perform the ISTA with the same number of iterations as the number of layers.
+More specifically, to obtain ${\bK^i}^{\star}$ for the $i$-th model, we executed ISTA for 10000 iterations without termination, considering it as the ground truth.
+Additionally, we ran ISTA again for only $t$ iterations to obtain ${\bK^i}^{(t)}$, enabling us to evaluate the gap between ${\bK^i}^{\star}$ and ${\bK^i}^{(t)}$.
+For DNN-ISTA and DNN-FISTA, we trained the model-based DNNs with $t$ layers.
+Subsequently, for each of the $r$ test data points, we obtained ${\bK^i}^{(t)}$ from DNN-ISTA and DNN-FISTA and calculated $NMSE_t$ with ${\bK^i}^{\star}$.